nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 .. _preprocessing_functions:

-Functions for data preparation and image transformations
+Functions for data preparation and image transformation
 =========================================================

-Nilearn comes with many simple function for simple data preparation and transformation.
-Note that if you want to perform these operations while loading the data into a data matrix, they are also integrated in the :ref:`masker objects <masker_objects>`.
+Nilearn comes with many simple functions for simple data preparation and transformation.
+Note that if you want to perform these operations while loading the data into a data matrix, most are also integrated in the :ref:`masker objects <masker_objects>`.

 .. currentmodule:: nilearn